Queen Street Hospital

 603 Queen Street

-The hospital was located at was located at the Bellhaven Female Institute, a popular school built by Robert Brockett.
+The hospital was located at the Bellhaven Female Institute, a popular school built by Robert Brockett.
 Brockett constructed an addition at 603 Queen Street, “fully supplied with gas and water, and thoroughly heated with flues,” as described in the Alexandria Gazette in 1858.

 Capt.
 A. W. Bartlett, a doctor on duty from Twelfth New Hampshire volunteers, wrote: